selvinnsikt/backend/README.md

 ```
 Run image:
 ```
-docker run -p 8080:8080 selvinnsikt:v1
+docker run -p 8080:8080 selvinnsikt:**INSERT TAG**
 ```
 Test if image is running:<br>
 ```
-GET localhost:8080/create
+curl localhost:8080/create
 ```
 Will respond with JSON-obj.
-Image will also log some information.
+Container will also log some information.

 ## Sequence diagrams
 Website used for sequence diagrams: https://sequencediagram.org/